 The tour encompasses 3,700 hectares of exotic and unique Mediterranean nature, with a chance to scale one of the salt mountains, many of which reach the size of an office block seven storeys high.

-Observe the many rare species of birds which inhabit the lakes, and take in the amazing natural panoramic views.
+Observe the many rare species of birds that inhabit the lakes, and take in the amazing natural panoramic views.

-The flamingos are a popular sight, and a global pandemic combined with a particularly wet winter has been beneficial for these much-loved birds.
+The flamingos are a popular sight, and the recent global pandemic combined with successive wet winters has been beneficial for these much-loved birds.

 The additional freshwater has contributed to a lowered level of salinity creating perfect conditions for a reproductive explosion in the brine shrimp that populate the waters.

-This has lead to record numbers of migrating African greater flamingos over the spring and summertime, and the favourable conditions have encouraged more than 1,500 breeding pairs of flamingos.
+This lead to record numbers of migrating African greater flamingos over the spring and summertime just last year, and the favourable conditions encouraged more than 1,500 breeding pairs of flamingos.

-Torrevieja salt lakes: take the tour at any time of year
+Torrevieja salt lakes: take the tour at almost any time of year

 The tour makes plenty of stops to allow for beautiful photo and selfie opportunities.